 Tom Bale decided that he wanted to be an author from the age of seven but, after another career got in the way, it wasn’t until much later that his dream was fulfilled.
 After several books with Random House, Bookouture published two stunning ‘everyman’ thrillers by Tom See How They Run and All Fall Down.

-Tracy Buchanan lives in Buckinghamshire in the UK with her husband, daughter and one-eyed Jack Russell.
+Tracy Buchanan lives in Buckinghamshire in the UK with her husband, daughter and their puppy, Bronte.
 She travelled extensively while working as a travel magazine editor, sating the wanderlust she developed while listening to her Sri Lankan grandparents’ childhood stories – the same wanderlust that now inspires her writing.
-She now dedicates her time to writing and freelancing as a social media consultant.
+She now dedicates her time to writing and procrastinating on social media.

 Victoria went to boarding school in her teens and studied English at university.
 While there, she wrote her first (unpublished) bonkbuster: The Hardest Part.
 It had lots of sex in it and not a great deal else.
 Suffice to say that after a rambunctious beginning it was over disappointingly quickly.
 Despite this, the genre never lost its sheen.
 A long-time admirer of Jackie Collins, Victoria often wondered what life would be like as a bonkbuster author.
 After working in publishing for a few years, she decided to quit and find out…

 Victoria Jenkins is an English tutor and former secondary school teacher from South Wales who has been writing for years and day-dreaming about becoming a ‘proper’ writer for the past decade.
 She have an MA in Creative and Media Writing from the University of Wales, Swansea, where she wrote a lot of poetry while planning a lot of plots she hoped she would once day write.
 Victoria lives in South Wales with her husband.